jsoma/interactives-class-content/301-setup-node.md

-# Setting up your command line
+# Installing and setting up node.js on the command line

 ## Install nvm